Discovery and Follow-up of ASASSN-19dj: An X-ray and UV Luminous TDE in an Extreme Post-Starburst Galaxy: Analysis

 Figure \ref{fig:BB_fit} shows the blackbody model fits in terms of luminosity, radius, and temperature for ASASSN-19dj.
 ASASSN-19dj is one of the most luminous TDEs discovered to date, with a peak luminosity of $(6.15 \pm 0.17) \times 10^{44} \text{ erg s}^{-1}$, consistent with the value derived by \citet{liu19}.
 This peak luminosity is comparable only to the TDE ASASSN-18ul \citep[][Payne et al. in preparation]{wevers19} and the TDE/AGN ASASSN-18jd \citep{neustadt19}.
 The decline in bolometric luminosity of ASASSN-19dj is quite slow, which is consistent with the findings of \citet{hinkle20a} that more luminous TDEs decay slower than less luminous TDEs.
 At later times (over $\sim 250$ days after peak) the luminosity appears to flatten out, consistent with other TDEs with late-time observations including ASASSN-14li \citep{brown17a}, ASASSN-15oi \citep{holoien16c}, ASASSN-18pg \citep{leloudas19,holoien20}, ASASSN-18ul \citep[][Payne et al. in preparation]{wevers19}, and ATLAS18way \citep{vanvelzen20}.
 In the cases of both ASASSN-19dj and ASASSN-15oi \citep{gezari17, holoien18a}, the flattening of the bolometric light curve is roughly coincident with and increase in X-ray flux.

 The blackbody radius of ASASSN-19dj is initially relatively small compared to other well-studied TDEs with similar strong H$\alpha$ emission such as ASSASN-18zj \citep{hung20, short20}, ASASSN-19bt \citep{holoien19c}, and PS18kh \citep{holoien19b} as well as the TDE/AGN ASASSN-18jd \citep{neustadt19}.
 It is larger however than other X-ray bright TDEs like ASASSN-14li \citep{holoien16a, brown17a} and ASASSN-15oi \citep{holoien16c}.
 At late times the radius continues to decrease slowly, becoming consistent with other TDEs with well-sampled late-time evolution such as ASASSN-14li \citep{holoien16a} and ASASSN-15oi \citep{holoien18a}.
-Additionally this slow late-time decrease in radius is consistent with many TDEs in the literature \citep[e.g.,][]{vanvelzen20, hinkle20a}.
+Additionally this slow late-time decrease in radius is consistent with many TDEs in the literature \citep[e.g.][]{vanvelzen20, hinkle20a}.

-Unlike other TDEs with strong H$\alpha$ emission (ASASSN-18zj, ASASSN-19bt, and PS18kh) and the TDE/AGN ASASSN-18jd, the temperature of ASASSN-19dj is quite hot, on the order of $\sim 45000$ K. This temperature is more in line with the TDE-Bowen spectral class introduced by \citet{vanvelzen20}, although we do not see strong evidence for Bowen fluoresence emission.
+Unlike other TDEs with strong H$\alpha$ emission (ASASSN-18zj, ASASSN-19bt, and PS18kh) and the TDE/AGN ASASSN-18jd, the temperature of ASASSN-19dj is quite hot, on the order of $\sim 45000$ K. This temperature is more in line with the TDE-Bowen spectral class introduced by \citet{vanvelzen20}.
 This hot temperature, especially at late times, is similar to the TDEs ASASSN-18pg, ASASSN-15oi, ASASSN-14li, with the the latter two also exhibiting late time X-ray emission.
 The blackbody temperatures of each of these TDEs are mostly flat throughout the evolution of the TDE.
 The blackbody temperature of ASASSN-19dj appears to decrease near peak, which can also be seen in Figure \ref{fig:opt_lc} as the time of peak is earliest in the bluest bands and delayed in each of the red bands, similar to other TDEs with high-cadence pre-peak photometry such as ASASSN-19bt \citep{holoien19c} and ASASSN-18pg \citep{holoien20}.